 So how do we identify and match products between retailers who don't necessarily use the same ID system ?

-The first ID system used in retail was introduced in 1973 in USA & Canada.
-It was called UPC – Universal Product Code and its aim was to make it easy to identify product features (brand, size, color..) when an item is scanned.
+The first ID system used in retail was introduced in 1973 in USA & Canda.
+It was called UPC -Universal Product Code - and its aim was to make it easy to identify product features (brand, size, color..) when an item is scanned.
 This system also allowed brands to reach new opportunities by understanding customer habits and needs.

-While UPC was mainly used in USA & Canada, it’s the EAN – European Article Numbering that has now become the standard barcode symbology in global trade.
+If UPC was mainly used in USA & Canada, it's the EAN (European Article Numbering) that has now become the standard barcode symbology in global trade.
 It is derived from UPC and is composed of 13 numbers.

 An EAN defines a specific product from a specific manufacturer.
 Same EANs imply same items.
 The perfect ID system, and it's global !